City of Riviera Beach Community Grants Program

 Projects must:

-- Demonstrate neighborhood or community support
+Have neighborhood or community support

-- Comply with all applicable City regulations
+Comply with City regulations

-- Be designed for low or no ongoing maintenance
+Be designed for low or no maintenance

 Good Standing Requirement for Florida Nonprofits